hemant097/hemant097/README.md

 ## Hi there I'm Hemant Sharma 👋
-I am an aspiring Backend Developer.
+An aspiring Backend Developer.
 I like to work with Java, HTML, CSS, JavaScript.
 I am currently enrolled in a web-development bootcamp at **Masai School**.

 ## About Me
 I was an mechanical engineer but always had an inclination for coding, so after completing my engineering I got into this course.
 Now I am on a path to learn more about backend engineering.

-📫 How to reach me: You can email me @hem789ant1997@outlook.com or simply press on the icon below.
+📫 How to reach me: You can [Email me](mailto:hem789ant1997@outlook.com) or simply press one of the icons below.

 <a href="https://www.linkedin.com/in/hemantsharma097/" target="_blank" style='margin-right:2px'>
   <img align="left" alt="Hemant's LinkedIN" height="35px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />